 - Latest development source code

-To run clmp binaries, you need Windows NT 4 or newer.
+To run clmp binaries, you need Windows NT 3.1 or newer.
+Note that Windows 95/98/Me are not supported by these binaries.

 To compile from source, you need Visual C++, version 2 or newer.